To Talk to an NALTC representative call: 931-582-4161

 How to withdraw/get a refund:

 If your plans change and you decide to withdraw your enrollment or drop from a wait list, the enrolled student (not a family member) should notify the NALTC office by phone or email.
 A full refund of the housing and tool deposits will be processed if you drop at least 30 days before the semester begins.
 The application fee is non-refundable.
 It generally takes 4 weeks for refund checks to process.
-Please see our refund policy on p.
-14 of our 2025 catalog for further information.
+Please see our refund policy for further information.

 If you have any other questions, don’t hesitate to call or email.
 We’re here to help you through the process!